 There was an error with your log in

 Tour du Mont Blanc lives rent-free in your head?
-No wonder—it’s Europe’s most iconic trek around the continent’s highest mountain.
-This 100-mile trail takes us to France, Switzerland, and Italy, and lets us discover crystal clear lakes, high cols, lofty peaks, and so much more.
-We’ve got two fantastic itineraries planned out, both with a super experienced guide by our side the whole way through: we can either trek it the classic way, or—if we’re feeling really speedy—we can fastpack it in just 7 days!
+No wonder—it’s Europe’s most iconic trek around the continent’s highest mountain!
+This 10-day TMB hiking adventure will take us to France, Switzerland, and Italy, and let us discover crystal clear lakes, high cols, lofty peaks, and so much more.
+We’ve been hiking, climbing, and trail running in the Alps and Mont Blanc for years now, and we believe this adventure is the best way to discover these mountains.
+This trek will test us, but also allow us to experience quintessential Alpine views and immerse ourselves in the vibrant hiking communities that we’ll also get to mingle with in the huts.
 You’re just a few clicks away from an Aperol Spritz in your hand, while snacking on fondue, on a sky-high terrace with million-dollar views.

 • Europe’s most legendary trail

-Starting from the storied Chamonix, trek this 100-mile trail counterclockwise over 7 or 10 days
+Starting from the storied Chamonix, trek this iconic trail with an experienced local guide

 • Logistics sorted out for you